-With Personal Capital you can link all of your bank investments (your checking account, IRA, and 401k accounts, etc.) and see them all conveniently in one place.
+With Empower you can link all of your bank investments (your checking account, IRA, and 401k accounts, etc.) and see them all conveniently in one place.

 The Net Worth page gives you an overall picture of your net worth and then breaks down each individual account so you can see how your investments add or subtract from your worth.

-There are a few downsides with the Personal Capital app.
+There are a few downsides with the Empower app.
 Yes, the app is free initially, but if you have more than $25,000 in assets, chances are you’re going to get a sales pitch (masked as a financial advisor) advocating that you try out their (not free) financial planning services.

-However, because Personal Capital supports itself via those financial planning services, your interface isn’t littered with cross-promotions with other banking products.
+However, because Empower supports itself via those financial planning services, your interface isn’t littered with cross-promotions with other banking products.